MycoAI/MycoAI/README.md

-# MycoAI: ITS classification with Deep Neural Nets
+# MycoAI: ITS classification with deep learning techniques
-Python package for classifying fungal ITS metabarcoding sequences into their corresponding taxonomies.
+Python package for classifying fungal ITS metabarcoding sequences into their corresponding taxonomies, using deep neural networks.